• Skip to primary navigation

 These egg muffins are highly customizable to your specific tastes!
 Here are some notes about the ingredients.

 • Bacon.
 Turkey bacon can be used in place of regular bacon.
-However, because of the lower fat content, you will need to add 1 TBS olive oil to the fry pan when you add the veggies to cook them well.
+However, because of the lower fat content, you will need to add 1 Tablespoon olive oil to the fry pan when you add the veggies to cook them well.
 You can also use crumbled breakfast sausage in place of bacon with equally delicious results!
 If you wish to leave out the bacon and make this vegetarian, use 2 TBS olive oil to sauté the vegetables.

 • Minced Garlic.
 Garlic powder can be used in place of minced garlic, just add it with the rest of the spices.